NicoleRauch/WaniKaniBookClubGenerator/README.md

 simply update the configuration file with the new information, run the generator again and update the appropriate forum posts with the result.

+## Typical Workflow

+A typical workflow goes like this:

+1. Publish the Home Thread as initially generated
+1. At the start of a new week:
+   a.
+Publish that week's thread as currently generated
+   a.
+Add the week's URL to the JSON config
+   a.
+Regenerate the threads
+   a.
+Publish the newly generated Home Thread
+   a.
+If we're not in week 1: Publish the newly generated previous week's thread

 ## References